 Your choice of Long Term Disability lawyer is also important.
 Many lawyers claim to be skilled at Long Term Disability claims, but some don’t have the expertise required to maximize the settlement of their client’s claim.

 There is therefore no easy answer to the question “How much is my Long Term Disability claim really worth?”
 The LTD insurer’s goal is to pay the least amount it can, whereas your goal is to obtain the absolute highest dollar amount .
-To maximize your recovery, contact Michael Jordan, an experienced Long Term Disability lawyer.
+To maximize your recovery, contact Michael Jordan.
+Or if you want to continue your research, check out our Long Term Disability Settlement Calculator page.